gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 *Explore how the all-atom representation can be used in a diffusion setting and explore different diffusion setups*
 ***
 Different experiments where we fix all but one variable and explore the results.

+### Why Discrete Diffusion
+- They are cool
+- Autoregressive models currently dominate the field of language modelling but they rely on a left-to-right or right-to-left direction of text which is based on the temoral nature of natural language.
+Protein sequence do not have this temporal nature thus it might be better to look at appr

 ### Different experimental variables
 #### Architecture